Database, Tables, Views, and Indexes

 DROP INDEX drops a secondary index on a table.

-After an index is dropped, new segments that are generated will not contain the new index.
+After an index is dropped, new segments that are generated do not contain the new index.
 However, no existing segments will be altered.
 This means that until a segment is rebuilt, you can still use the removed index internally and the system does not reclaim the storage space the removed index occupied.

 Parameter | Type | Description |